vectordotdev/vector/changelog.d/gelf_at_character.enhancement.md

-gracefully accept @ characters in labels when decoding GELF
+Gracefully accept `@` characters in labels when decoding GELF.
+authors: MartinEmrich